OmkarMemane09/3-Tier_Deoployment_with_k8s/Workflow.md

 ```
 Update the following values:

-Replace localhost with your RDS Endpoint or DB container IP
+Replace localhost with your RDS Endpoint

 Set correct DB username